-Welcome to the first of a series of articles to help demystify the many terms and numbers that used in the real estate investing.
-My goal is to only help define the terms, but also how to properly use the concepts to evaluate and close deals.
+Welcome to the first of a series of articles to help demystify the many terms and numbers used in real estate investing.
+The goal of this series is not only to help define terms, but also identify how to properly use the concepts to evaluate and close deals.

 First, what is a Sophisticated Investor?

 You’ve probably seen the terms Sophisticated and Accredited Investor mentioned in the RE investing world and in our communications as pre-qualifiers for investing in our syndication deals.
 These are terms and conditions that are applied to many types of non-registered investments by the SEC.
 More info on that here.

 Such investments are generally not institutionally backed or insured and may be perceived to be a higher level of risk than the common investment options offered by employers, brokers or financial advisors.

 The labels and regs are mostly intended to protect you from you.
 This means that the powers-that-be don’t believe the average person should invest his or her money in anything but those deemed suitable by the government.
 These types of investments are reserved for those already wealthy or making hundreds of thousands of dollars a year.

 I’m here to tell you that anyone can qualify as a Sophisticated Investor, as long as certain work is put in to meet qualifications.

 While an Accredited Investor has a very clear definition, a Sophisticated Investor is defined much more broadly.